oatlog/oatlog/doc/planning_report/main.typ

 Egglog @egglog and eqlog @eqlog are simultaneous independent discoveries of a unification between e-graphs and datalog.
 This yields a vastly improved computational complexity in comparison to egg, by allowing adding indices per node type and matching rewrite rules incrementally against only parts of the graph that have changed.
-A notable difference between them is that egglog focuses on useability and has a dynamic REPL-style interface while eqlog is designed to be embedded into programs and processes rules at compile time.
+A notable difference between the two is that egglog focuses on useability and has a dynamic REPL-style interface.
+Eqlog, on the other hand, is designed to be embedded into programs and processes rules at compile time.

 The egglog paper has a benchmark showing approximately a million e-nodes per second, improving from